-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Ahead of the opening bell, Loblaw reported net profit attributable to shareholders rose to $886-million, or $2.24 per share, in the third quarter from $422-million, or $1.03 per share, a year earlier.
 Excluding items, the grocery giant earned $1.39 per share, topping analysts' estimates of $1.30 a share.
 Revenue rose to $14.19-billion from $14.14-billion.

 South of the border, retail earnings continue with results from Target.
 The U.S. retailer said same-store sales rose by a better-than-expected 0.9 per cent in the latest quarter.
 Analysts had been looking for an increase of about 0.4 per cent.
 However, net income fell to $480-million, or 88 cents per share from $608-million, or $1.06 per share the year before.
+The retailer also issued a disappointing profit forecast for the holiday quarter.
 Target shares were down nearly 5 per cent in premarket trading.

 In Asia, energy stocks also pulled markets lower.
 Japan's Nikkei fell 1.57 per cent, with most sectors in the red.
 Hong Kong's Hang Sen fell 1.03 per cent.
 The Shanghai composite index fell 0.79 per cent.